Browse By Name

 Retrieves the number of bits used to represent the color of a single pixel on the screen or in the buffer when off-screen buffering is allowed.

-The colorDepth property is identical to the pixelDepth property in Firefox, Opera and Safari, and it is supported by Internet Explorer.
+The colorDepth property is identical to the pixelDepth property and it is supported in older Internet Explorer versions, too.
 Use that instead.

 Syntax: